alejandro-garf/Theta-Tau-New-Member-Project/README.md

 ## Project Overview

 Welcome to the Handheld Gaming Console project!
 In this project you will need to design and build a portable gaming console using a Raspberry Pi 4, capable of running retro games and most importantly staying within the Pokemon theme.
+Additionlly you will build and deploy a website to document the process

 ## Objective